pynetauto/installation_guide/README.md

+Introduction to Python Network Automation: The First Journey.

-# installation_guides
+# installation_guides for Chapter 02 and 03

-Chapter pre-task Installation guides - Install software before reading each chapters
+Please download and install software before reading beginning the Chapters 02 and 03.